chamuXk/chamuXk/README.md

 ## 📌 Featured Project
 ### 🩺 Doctor Roster System
-> A user-friendly system designed to manage doctors’ schedules efficiently with a clean UI and practical workflow.
+A system designed to manage doctors’ schedules efficiently with a clean, user-friendly interface.

 ---